-Actually, if you use a bulletproof electric toothbrush you will make that happen by considering several factors:
+Actually, if you use a reliable electric toothbrush (Check my favorite electric brush Here on Amazon) you will make that happen by considering several factors:

 - An electric toothbrush motions is a lot more than a regular one.
 Thus, dental plaque around and between teeth is much more easily removable.

 - These kinds of toothbrushes brush each tooth separately.
 So the plaque and brown stains are more likely to be banished from each and every tooth.